 Music is an integral part of the academic program offered at Blythe Academy and is incorporated into the curriculum.
 The school is the only elementary school in the district that offers beginning and advanced band instruction for fourth and fifth graders.
 Beginning band serves first year band students.
 Advanced bands serves students with one or more years of band experience.
+Band is followed with an annual Spring Band Concert to perform their newly acquired skills and techniques on their instruments.
+This performance contains familiar tunes that the students and audience are familiar with.

 Chorus is also available by audition for fourth and fifth graders.
 These students perform in two major musicals per school year, involving singing, acting, and choreography.
 Fifth grade students are encouraged to audition for the annual Spring Sing.
-Fourth and Fifth graders are also encouraged to teach students about the history of world music and instruments.
+Fourth and Fifth graders are also encouraged to audition for the annual Talent Show in February.
+Musicians in residence are enlisted to teach students about the history of world music and instruments.